dsmsuite/dsmsuite.github.io/user_guide.md

 | Data           | Data model actions are logged to a file              |
 | All            | Detailed information is logged to  file              |

+Each log level also includes logging of all previous log levels.
+Exceptions and user message are always written to the console independent of the selected log level.

 Standard the following log file can be generated:

 | Level          | Log file                          | Description                                                                          |